-A first-generation Brazilian immigrant, Kat brings passion and insight to her role as a Waldorf educator and administrator.
-She has been K-8 Dean of Pine Hill-High Mowing School and was a class teacher for 26 years.
-Kat holds a BS in Education and Anthropology from Emporia State University in Kansas, an MEd in Education, and a Waldorf Teaching Certificate from Antioch University.
-Researching, pursuing, and nurturing the potential in education is her life’s work.
+A first-generation Brazilian immigrant raised with a midwestern work ethos, Kat McFee (she/hers) brings passion and insight to her role as a Waldorf educator and Whole School Administrator at The Sacramento Waldorf School.
+Kat was the K-8 Dean of Pine Hill-High Mowing School and held leadership roles in public and Waldorf schools as a class teacher for 25 years.
+When her children were young, Kat and other founding families established Prairie Moon Waldorf School in Lawrence, Kansas, under the wise mentorship of Rick Mitchell.
+Kat holds a BS in Education and Anthropology from Emporia State University in Kansas, an MEd in Education, an English Language Learner Endorsement, and a Waldorf Teaching Certificate from Antioch University.
+Her love and dedication to Waldorf education was deeply informed by many years of training through Rudolf Steiner College in Fair Oaks.
+Researching, pursuing, and nurturing the potential in educational environments is her life’s work.

 High School Administrator

-A northern California native, Dean Smith attended public school and graduated from CSU East Bay (formerly CSU Hayward) with degrees in math and computer science.
-From college, he went to work as a software engineer for Hewlett Packard, where he stayed for 13 years while attending graduate school at Stanford University in computer science.
-However, a typing injury sidelined his first career, and amid frustrations of the rising cost of living in Silicon Valley, he decided to relocate his family to the Sacramento area, where he spent time as a stay-at-home dad while reconsidering his career.
+A northern California native, Dean Smith (he/his) attended public school and graduated from CSU East Bay (formerly CSU Hayward) with degrees in math and computer science.
+After college, he went to work as a software engineer for Hewlett Packard, where he worked for 13 years while studying computer science in graduate school at Stanford University.
+However, a typing injury sidelined his first career.
+After beginning his family in Silicon Valley, he and his wife decided to relocate their family to the Sacramento area, where he spent time as a stay-at-home dad while reconsidering his career.

-After discovering Waldorf education, Dean began teacher training in 2003, with a goal of teaching high school math.
-He began teaching at Live Oak Waldorf School, where his daughter attended preschool, and after another period of time off with his newborn son, Dean returned to work in the office.
+After discovering Waldorf education, Dean began Waldorf teacher training in 2003 with the goal of teaching high school math.
+He began teaching at Live Oak Waldorf School while his daughter attended preschool and transitioned to administrative work after the birth of his son.
 In 2008, he stepped into the role of assistant administrator and eventually took over as co-administrator.
-When his daughter was ready for high school, the family moved to Sacramento Waldorf School, and Dean fulfilled the role of IT manager and taught computer and math classes.
-When a high school administrator position opened in 2016, he stepped into the role.
+When his daughter was ready for high school, his family moved to the Sacramento Waldorf School.
+Dean fulfilled the role of IT manager and taught computer and math classes until he stepped into a high school administrator position in 2017.

-Dean was inspired by the meandering campus and the roots of Waldorf education.
+The Sacramento Waldorf School’s meandering campus and the roots of Waldorf education inspire Dean.
 Trained in the Feldenkrais Method, he is interested in how humans learn.
-His philosophy drives his lifestyle, informing his career and parenting choices, too.
+His philosophy drives his lifestyle, informing his career and parenting choices.
 “The basis and foundations of Waldorf education are so deep, I trusted it,” he says.
-“The more I worked at a Waldorf school, the more I became enmeshed in Waldorf myself.
-It fits what I value, and being in a community where that is honored and encouraged is important.”
+“The more I worked at Waldorf schools, the more I became enmeshed myself.
+It fits what I value and being in a community where that is honored and encouraged is important.”

 “This education works,” Dean says.
 “It’s heartening to walk the process.
-Our high school students are clear about who they are, they can self-advocate, they can look you in the eye and have a conversation.
-They get to a place as a human being where they are potent, they are able to move into the world and have authorship over what they are doing.
+Our high school students are clear about who they are; they can self-advocate, they can look you in the eye, and have a conversation.
+The students get to a place as human beings where they are potent; they can move into the world and have authorship over what they are doing.
 I love being part of that process and watching it happen.”

-Dean lives in Granite Bay with his wife, who is an email marketing manager at Hewlett Packard, and their children.
-His daughter graduated from Sacramento Waldorf School and is pre-med in college.
-His son is a high school sophomore.
+Dean lives in Granite Bay with his wife, an email marketing manager at Hewlett Packard, and their children.
+His daughter graduated from Sacramento Waldorf School in 2018 and is a senior in college, and his son is a high school senior.